Facts and Questions

 Despite all of the advancements in dentistry, there is no real replacement for your natural teeth.
 The loss of even one tooth can cause shifting and changes in the bite (occlusion) that may require extensive treatment to correct.

 Drs.
-Barr, Spencer, and Madison are happy to discuss your treatment options with you at your visit.
+Barr and Spencer are happy to discuss your treatment options with you at your visit.
 Your dentist is a wonderful resource as well.

 How much will the endodontic (root canal) treatment cost?